-This paper is divided between algebra and calculus components (which can be taken as separate 9 point papers).
+This paper is divided between algebra and calculus components.
 The algebra component covers vectors, matrices, linear transformations, eigenvalues and introduces aspects of discrete mathematics.
 The calculus component covers sequences and series, inverse trigonometric and hyperbolic functions, advanced integration techniques, differential equations and their applications.

 If you want to know which of MATH 151, MATH 160 or MATH 170 is best for you, check

 out the information and placement tools at 'Which

 MATH 100-level paper should I take?'